 - The animals are drawn to areas by tricks like warm air pumped in or salt licks.

-Kilimanjaro Safari opened in April of 1998.
-In 2012 Disney made a major change to the ride.
-They added a bunch of animals and did away with the story of poachers looking for ivory from the elephants.
+Kilimanjaro Safaris opened in April of 1998.
+In 2012, Disney made a major change to the ride.
+Disney did away with the storyline about poachers and a baby elephant and its mother Big Red.
+They added a bunch of animals which added to the magic!

 The Fine Print